Best controller settings for CoD: Vanguard Season 5

 How to find the best Vanguard controller settings

-In the full release, we recommend jumping into a Private Match and battling bots to find the perfect settings.
-Once the game releases, we’ll include the best map, mode, and settings for you to practice and experiment with.
+We recommend jumping into a Private Match and battling bots on Dome to find the perfect settings.

 Image Credit: Activision